The Carnegie Collection Brachiosaurus (1988)

 TDR rating: 6/10

 This was the first model with the "standard" Brachiosaurus paint scheme - A dark navy blue back delineated by a wavy edge, blue spots along the sides, and light gray limbs and underside.
 As you can see in the close-up images, the mold had not yet lost its sharpness or suffered much fatigue (as a large and relatively expensive model, it may have been produced in lower numbers).
 The prominent rectangular scale pattern of the original sculpt can still clearly be seen on the belly, and the stamp text is unchanged from the original version - this is a straight repaint with no signs of retooling.
-This version is pictured in 1990-1991 promotional materials and was probably released in 1991.
+This version is pictured in 1990 promotional materials and was probably released that year.

 Variant type: Classic color